 For 3 months, 76 kids drink the yogurt drink every day, and 73 other kids drank a placebo drink.
 Kids who drank yogurt drink showed several advantages.
 First, they showed reduced days of sickness and reported fever.
 Second, they showed improved social functioning: they got along better with other kids, were less likely to be teased, were more confident in their abilities, and were better able to keep up with other kids.
 Finally, they also showed improved school functioning: it was easier to pay attention in class, keep up with school work, and they were less likely to forget things and miss school.
 This is in addition to all the benefits that have been reported in previous studies, like reduced obesity, gut health, reduced eczema, reduced colic, etc. The authors did find one little possible drawback of probiotic consumption: the kids tended to poop more often, and the poop was sometimes loose (is 'poop' the technical term?).

 Overall, the authors found improved health, social functioning, and school quality of life for kids who consumed the yogurt drink.
-The one side effect seemed to be more frequent pooping.
+The one side effect seemed to be more frequent pooping, for better or worse.
 This paper was published in the highly ranked Journal of Pediatrics.

 Getting your Kids to Consume Probiotics